Orthospinology is a subspecialty of chiropractic healthcare targeted to the upper cervical spine.

 Benefits of Orthospinology

-Orthospinology aims to improve nervous system function, immune system function, and overall health and wellness.
+Orthospinology aims to improve nervous system function, immune system function, body imbalance, and overall wellness.
 But what specifically do upper cervical procedures treat?

-According to peer-reviewed research and case studies, the possible benefits of orthospinology/upper cervical care include improving the quality of life for patients with medical conditions such as:
+According to peer-reviewed research and case studies, the possible benefits of orthospinology/upper cervical care include improving medical conditions such as:

 1. Lower back pain